Submit request or call to make an appointment.

 If you think your child may be having a stroke, call 911 immediately.

-Symptoms of strokes in babies may be subtle.
-They may develop low muscle tone or floppiness, lethargy or sleepiness, seizures, or apnea or breathing pauses.
+Symptoms of stroke in a baby may be subtle.
+The baby may develop low muscle tone or floppiness, lethargy or sleepiness, seizures or pauses in breathing.

-Also, strokes in babies may go unrecognized for hours or days.
+A stroke in a baby may go unrecognized for hours or days.
 Symptoms that might appear during this time include seizures, weakness on one side of the body, developmental delays or abnormal muscle tone.

-Babies, young children, adolescents and adults have different risk factors for stroke.
+Babies, young children, teens and adults have different risk factors for stroke.

-The following may increase risk for strokes in newborns:
+The following may increase risk for stroke in babies:

 In children, the risks include:

-Getting your child to the emergency department as soon as possible is important so our team can administer specific medication that can treat certain forms of strokes.
+Getting your child to the emergency department as soon as possible is critical so our team can administer specific medication that can treat certain forms of stroke.

-During poststroke care in the acute setting, your child typically will be admitted to the intensive care unit, where our team will closely monitor him or her and make additional evaluations.
+Care after a stroke usually happens in an intensive care unit, where our team will closely monitor the child and make additional evaluations.